powerline/powerline/docs/source/usage.rst

 can check if your vim supports Python by running ``vim --version | grep +python``.

-If your vim version doesn't have support for Python, you'll have to compile it with the ``--enable-pythoninterp`` flag (``--enable-python3interp`` if you want Python 3 support instead).
+If your vim version doesn’t have support for Python, you’ll have to compile it with the ``--enable-pythoninterp`` flag (``--enable-python3interp`` if you want Python 3 support instead).
 Note that this also requires the related Python headers to be installed on your system.
-Please consult your distribution's documentation for details on how to compile and install packages.
+Please consult your distribution’s documentation for details on how to compile and install packages.

 Vim version 7.4 or newer is recommended for performance reasons, but Powerline